dankamongmen/notcurses/README.md

 ### Adapting NCURSES programs

 Do you really want to do such a thing?
-NCURSES and the Curses API it implements are far more portable and better-tested than notcurses is ever likely to be.
+NCURSES and the Curses API it implements are far more portable and better-tested than Notcurses is ever likely to be.
 Will your program really benefit from notcurses's advanced features?
 If not, it's probably best left as it is.